syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 ## Legend

-A legend control is used to represent range value in a gradient, create a legend with the same color mapping as shown below.
+A legend control is used to represent value ranges in a gradient.
+Create a legend using the same color mapping as shown below.

 {% highlight xaml %}